bcmi/libcom/docs/color_transfer.md

 # Color Transfer

-Given a composite image obtained by copy-and-paste, we transfer the color of foreground object to fit background scene by using:

-**Reinhard's algorithm**:
+Given a composite image obtained by cut-and-paste, we can adjust the foreground color to match the background by using Reinhard's algorithm, which is a traditional color transfer method.
+When the requirement for the harmonized result is not very high, we can use [traditional color transfer methods](https://github.com/bcmi/Color-Transfer-for-Image-Harmonization) instead of image harmonization methods.
+When the foreground and background have pure colors and we simply want to match their colors, traditional color transfer methods may work better than image harmonization methods.

 > **Color Transfer between Images**  [[paper]](https://www.cs.tau.ac.il/~turkel/imagepapers/ColorTransfer.pdf)<br>
 >